Analytic thermal bootstrap meets holography: Black hole background

 where the dimension of the heavy operator $\Delta_H$ is taken to be large and $z, \zb$ are flat four-point cross-ratios.
 The holographic realization of this correspondence has been extensively studied in~\cite{Kulaxizi:2018dxo,Karlsson:2019dbd,Li:2019zba,Karlsson:2019qfi,Parnachev:2020fna,Li:2020dqm,Karlsson:2020ghx,Karlsson:2021duj,Dodelson:2022yvn}.
 However, the case in which the dimension of the light scalar operator $\Delta_\phi$ is an integer turns out to be more subtle and technically challenging, and only limited data are currently available~\cite{Li:2019zba,Li:2020dqm}.
 Having analytic expressions for thermal two-point functions may thus prove useful, as they can be directly compared with heavy–heavy–light–light correlator data.
 This provides an additional motivation to further investigate the thermal two-point function at non-zero spatial separation, where the degeneracy in spin is lifted.
 In this regime, one could also identify which contributions are perturbative and which are non-perturbative in the large-spin expansion, potentially allowing new predictions for these correlation functions.

 Finally, as discussed in Section~\ref{subsec:StringyCorrectionsBB}, it is also possible to include higher-curvature corrections in the computation of the correlation functions.
 As in the black brane case, the operator spectrum remains unchanged; the only difference is that the OPE coefficients of the multi-stress tensor operators now depend on the Wilson coefficients multiplying the higher-curvature terms, or equivalently on the parameters $f_4, h_4, \ldots$.
 Since the procedure to compute these corrections is identical to that described in Section~\ref{subsec:StringyCorrectionsBB}, and the resulting expressions are not particularly illuminating, we do not report them here.
-The explicit corrected correlation functions can instead be found in the accompanying \texttt{Mathematica} file provided with this paper.